HermanMartinus/justsketchme-frontend/_posts/2021-02-08-iconic-black-characters-in-video-games.md

 ![](/uploads/game-5.png)

 Jax has been a keen fixture in the fight for the realms throughout the _Mortal Kombat_ series.
-His mechanised arms and tough demeanour is absolutely iconic, and we've seen him ripped people limb from limb and conquering the Outworld hordes for years and we're still not complaining.
+His mechanised arms and tough demeanour is absolutely iconic, and we've seen him rip people limb from limb and conquering the Outworld hordes for years and we're still not complaining.

 In _Mortal Kombat X_, we're introduced to his daughter, Jacqui Briggs, sporting her own versions of his iconic weapons, but in the form of a partial exoskeleton that is attached to her arms and legs.